StackVista/stackstate-docs/configure/health/send-health-data/transactional_increments.md

 * [Comparison between the CLIs](/setup/cli/cli-comparison.md "StackState Self-Hosted only")
 {% endhint %}

-Sending of Transactional increments check_states is not available in the CLI, but all the debugging and introspection features can still be used.
+Sending of Transactional increments check_states isn't available in the CLI, but all the debugging and introspection features can still be used.

 {% endtab %}
 {% tab title="CLI: sts" %}

-Sending of Transactional increments check_states is not available in the `sts` CLI.
+Sending of Transactional increments check_states isn't available in the `sts` CLI.
 {% endtab %}

 {% endtabs %}